Meike-K/hello_genomics_calc_py36/README.md

     f_sum.write(summary)
 ```

-The summary is a [CommonMark] file your app has to write every time it runs.
+The summary is a [Markdown] file your app has to write every time it runs.
 The file should follow these rules:

 - Use only Headings h3-h5 (###, ####, #####)